 b) The one-way intrinsic, entropic motion of time as an ordering principle, including a gravitational field to create and sustain matter's time dimension (time is the active principle of gravity's "location" charge, and gravity is the spatial consequence of time's intrinsic motion); causality is one among several rationales for gravitation.

 c) Charge Conservation to create and preserve information in the historic domain of spacetime (Noether's Theorem).
 Causality and Information are a linked pair, each implying and requiring the other.

 Causality serves Energy Conservation by insuring that there is always a source for energy (causes must precede effects), an entropy drive for bound energy (time); a spacetime center for the gravitational field; and that massive objects may move and interact in space (at less than velocity c) without violating energy conservation (momentum and kinetic energy).
 Finally, causality orders information just as it orders metric structure and energy flow, providing an evolutionary and developmental route as well as a gravitational pathway for the return of matter to light (for example, biology and the nucleosynthetic pathway).

-1) The Conservation of Energy and Causality
+1) The Conservation of Energy

 (ordering energy and interaction)

 The temporal ordering of cause and effect is the major issue here.
 Energy conservation demands that causes precede effects - otherwise we have energy inputs without energy sources.
 This obvious and simple rule, which should require no explanation, has nevertheless become muddied by apparent (and much advertised) "breaches of causality" in quantum phenomena.
 I will only say that these "violations" are: 1) only apparent or "virtual"; 2) never observed in massive macroscopic systems; 3) due to the well-known "non-local", a-temporal, and a-causal nature of light, including Debroglie's "matter waves".